ItsEcstasy/Gif-to-TFX/README.md

 ## Prerequisite

-Make sure to install the `github.com/nfnt/resize` library (used for image resizing) as a dependency. use the following commands:
+use the following commands to set it up:

     go init Gif
     go mod tidy